Caching

 ResourceWatcher

-The key for the cache entry is the resource's unique ID (metadata.uid).
+The cache key is always the resource's metadata.uid.

 Default Configuration: In-Memory (L1) Cache